Ike-chukwu/hng-second-task/README.md

 Open your web browser and visit http://localhost:3000 to access the Movie Database website.

-Features
+Features are:
-Search for movies by title.
+Search for movies by title,
-Click on a movie card to view detailed information.
-Click on the heart icon to like or unlike a movie
+Click on a movie card to view detailed information, Click on the heart icon to like or unlike a movie